drlecks/Simple-Web3-Php/README.md

 Kudos to the people from web3p & kornrunner.
 Never could have understood anything from web3 if it wasn't for those sources.

-- Utils library forked from web3p/web3.php
+- Utils library forked & extended from web3p/web3.php
 - Transaction signing from kornrunner/ethereum-offline-raw-tx
 - sha3 encoding from kornrunner/keccak
-- phpseclib\Math for BigNumber interaction
+- phpseclib\Math for BigNumber interaction (https://github.com/phpseclib/phpseclib/blob/master/phpseclib/Math/BigInteger.php)

 # TODO